ScilifelabDataCentre/dds_cli/docs/installation.rst

          .. image:: ../img/pip-upgrade.svg

 2. The DDS CLI is available on `PyPi <https://pypi.org/project/dds-cli/>`_.
-To install the DDS CLI, open the terminal and run
+To install the DDS CLI, run this command in the terminal:

    .. code-block:: bash